Updated: Oct 2

 I loved living in SoHo because it gave me access to pop in and out of all the art galleries.

 The Drawing Center

 National Geographic Gallery

-Apple Store SoHo has a ton of neat events!
-Free events!
+Apple Store SoHo has a ton of neat, free events!
 Celebrity panels, classes, and cool things!
 I walked in once to get my iPhone fixed and happened to see one of my favorite filmmakers Frederick Wiseman (above).

 Restaurant Week is a great time to try ZAGAT rated restaurants at affordable prices. $25 for a 3 course meal.
 If you don't happen to be in NYC that one week in January, you can still enjoy savings @ "Happy Hour!"
 3 - 6pm restaurants around town offer a select handful of drinks and quick bites for $3-11/each.
 It's a great time to try quality food at a great price.

 New York is known for it's pizza and bagels.
 Talk about constipation.
 People of New York be eating bread and cheese all day.